-5-2.
-OBJECTIVE.
+6.2 Objective.
 Focus the next 10 hours of flight testing on stall speed, best rate of climb speed, best angle of climb speed, and slow flight.
 The FAA recommends that stall speed tests be conducted with the aircraft's fuel tanks full.

-NOTE: Stall speeds, best rate of climb, best angle of climb, best glide speed, and various slow flight maneuvers are best and most safely performed with the aid of an angle of attack indicator (AOAI).
+Note: Stall speeds, best rate of climb, best angle of climb, best glide speed, and various slow flight maneuvers are best and most safely performed with the aid of an AOAI.
 The installation, calibration and proper use of such a device is highly recommended.

-a.
-As with any unknown, approach flight testing slowly, incrementally, and follow the flight-test plan.
+6.2.1 As with any unknown, approach flight testing slowly, incrementally, and follow the flight test plan.
 The stall test objective is to verify the aircraft conforms to the expected responses for this particular design in this flight regime.
 Acquire a thorough description of how the aircraft is expected to behave near, at, and after stall.
-This provides a reference point to compare against the flight-test results.
+This provides a reference point to compare against the flight test results.
 To improve safety and reduce the possibility of spins, the aircraft should be tested with a forward CG loading.
-Starting the stall tests at 8,000 feet AGL is good for most homebuilts, but it depends on the aircraft type.
+Starting the stall tests at 8,000 feet above ground level (AGL) is good for most homebuilts, but it depends on the aircraft type.
 Make clearing turns and stabilize the airspeed and altitude.
 The first full stall should be conducted with power off, no flaps, and gear up if applicable.
 After clearing the area, reduce the airspeed to 1.3 times the predicted stall speed and trim.

-NOTE: Make sure the engine's idle speed is properly set; faster idle speeds result in higher nose-up attitudes and lower indicated stall speeds.
+Note 1: Make sure the engine's idle speed is properly set; faster idle speeds result in higher nose-up attitudes and lower indicated stall speeds.

-NOTE: Don't trim within 10 knots of stall.
+Note 2: Don't trim within 10 knots of stall.

-NOTE: Some clean, high performance aircraft may not have any noticeable pre stall buffet.
+Note 3: Some clean, high performance aircraft may not have any noticeable pre-stall buffet.
 The actual stall may be abrupt and violent with a large amount of wing or nose drop.